Edgewater Lawn and Landscape Inc. provides an array of services to enhance and maintain your lawn.

 How to Properly Winterize Your Backflow Preventer

 Turn off shut-off valve/drain 2 test screws/ turn 2 valve handles 45 degrees & drain additional drain valve on lower supply side leg if present.

-Houston, Texas is not known for its cold weather but anything more than a few hours below freezing can wreak havoc on your irrigation system because the backflow device, which must be a PVB or an RP within Houston city limits, is installed above ground.
+Houston, Texas is not known for its cold weather but anything more than a few hours below freezing can wreak havoc on your irrigation system because the backflow device, which must be a PVB or an RPZ within Houston city limits, is installed above ground.
 Understanding how to properly winterize your backflow device is something that everything home owner should know so as to avoid costly repair bills or the possibility of contaminating your water supply.
-This article will walk you through winterizing a PVB device step by step and includes pictures to guide you.
+This article walks you through winterizing a PVB device step by step and includes pictures to guide you.
 It is very easy, takes just a minute or two and all you will need is a small flat-head screwdriver.

 The sole purpose of a backflow device, which is required by state and local code, is to protect your family’s tap water from harmful contaminants present on the lawn.
 Things like; fertilizers, fungicides, pesticides and animal droppings are present on most all lawns as well as the surrounding areas.
-These contaminants are pulled into the irrigation system through capillary action as the sprinkler heads finish spraying and return to their retracted positions below the ground.
+These contaminants can be pulled into the irrigation system through capillary action as the sprinkler heads finish spraying and return to their retracted positions below the ground.
 The backflow device prevents the contaminated water from mixing with the potable water you and your family use daily so it is very important the backflow device is installed up to code, is well maintained and functioning properly at all times.

 There is a great deal of misinformation out there as to how to properly winterize your backflow.
 The most common misconception is that you should simply turn the backflow handles off and wrap the device up during the winter or when a hard freeze comes.
 This actually significantly increases the chances that the backflow will break during a freeze and can lead to many hundreds of dollars in repairs and inspections.
 Winterizing your backflow device properly can save you a great deal of grief and money, and it only takes one or two minutes.